RaVeR76/The-Kicks-Fix/bugs.md

 ## **[Bug 8](https://github.com/RaVeR76/The-Kicks-Fix/issues/8)**

-### **CSS Stopped Working !**
+### **CSS Stopped Working**

 * **Issue**
 My CSS just stopped working all of a sudden or maybe it didn't even work when I started my laptop to be honest but when I came to add some new CSS, it just wouldn't work.
-I tried 'Hard Refreshes' over & over again.
+I tried 'Hard Refreshes' over and over again.
 I rebooted my laptop twice but still no joy.
 I trawled through my code to see if I had made a mistake but found nothing.
 I then tried another different project but this was the same so I knew it was a common CSS problem.
 At first I thought it was a Gitpod update or something but could not find any online info about it.
-Next I thought it was due to the installation of my new webcam & the driver had messed sh!t up ..... believe me I was clutching at straws & my head was severely melted.
+Next I thought it was due to the installation of my new webcam and the driver had messed sh!t up ..... believe me I was clutching at straws and my head was severely melted.

 * **Fix**
 This BUG near killed me tonight as I have wasted a whole evening trying to fix it.
-In the end I needed to clear my Chrome browsing data which included 'Browsing History', 'Cookies and other site data' & 'Cached images and files'.
+In the end I needed to clear my Chrome browsing data which included 'Browsing History', 'Cookies and other site data' and 'Cached images and files'.
 I did this for the last 24 hrs as I wasn't sure how far I needed to go back.
 In the end this killed the BUG instead of me but I am still so annoyed about it.
 I guess I know that it won't take as long to solve it next time as this BUG is imprinted in my wee Coding Brain now :)

 * **Verdict**
 Rough evening was had by all, well me just, but I got there in the end and another hard lesson learnt